AntoineDarveau/exofile/README.md

 Setup
 -----
-Once the masterfile is cloned and properly referred to (like adding '/path/to/repository/masterfile/' to python's path or ```python from sys import path; path.append('/path/to/repository/masterfile/')) ```), the param file must be configurate.
+Once the masterfile is cloned and properly referred to (like adding `'/path/to/repository/masterfile/' to python's path or `from sys import path; path.append('/path/to/repository/masterfile/')) `), the param file must be configurate.
 You can do so by simply running in python:
 ```python
 from masterfile import edit_param
 edit_param(sheet_key='key_of_the_google_sheet_for_custom_values',